 Indicate if you want to use the current gadget configuration for compatible gadgets still without configuration.

 We recommend you these readings:

-Check also the different dashboards templates, pretty sure there’s something you’ll use Dashboards Templates: Teams and Use Cases
+Check also the different dashboards templates, pretty sure there’s something you’ll use Dashboard Templates: Teams and Use Cases

 Set Up a Wallboard — Set up your information radiator: A wallboard